Inmate charged with attempted murder after George Floyd killer Chauvin stabbed 22 times

 By Kanishka Singh

-WASHINGTON, Dec 1 (Reuters) - A federal inmate was charged on Friday with attempted murder and other offenses for allegedly stabbing Derek Chauvin, the former Minneapolis police officer convicted in the death of George Floyd, the U.S. Justice Department said in a statement.
+WASHINGTON, Dec 1 (Reuters) - An inmate was charged on Friday with attempted murder and other offenses following the stabbing of Derek Chauvin, the former Minneapolis police officer convicted in the death of George Floyd, the U.S. Justice Department said in a statement.

-The complaint alleges that while incarcerated at Federal Correctional Institution Tucson, John Turscak, 52, stabbed Chauvin about 22 times "with an improvised knife," prosecutors said.
+The complaint charges John Turscak, 52, with stabbing Chauvin about 22 times "with an improvised knife" on Nov.
+24 while incarcerated at Federal Correctional Institution Tucson, prosecutors said.

 Turscak was charged with attempted murder, assault with intent to commit murder, assault with a dangerous weapon, and assault resulting in serious bodily injury, according to prosecutors.